ashubham/highcharts-webcomponent/README.md

 | Event  | Description                                      |
 |--------|--------------------------------------------------|
 | `load` | Event fired after the chart is created.
 The `detail` arg will hold the created chart |

+### Copyright
+- The Highcharts logo is a property of Highsoft AS, Norway.
+- The Webcomponents logo is a property of Webcomponents.org